TheoOiry/msbl-build/README.md

 stats in the defined stats type.

-The order is important, in this example it is to find all the builds where the technique is greater than or equal to the shoot and where the shoot is greater than or equal to the highest of all not specified stats.
+The order is important, in this example it is to find all the builds where the technic is greater than or equal to the shoot stat.

 Then it takes the builds with the highest sum of the specified stats. (can return several builds if several builds have the